-Getting Started with Servosity Safe
+Getting Started with Servosity Simplified

 Welcome to Servosity!
 We're excited to be working together!
-If you've already been through a Kickoff Session this article will just be a reminder, but if you're brand new to Servosity Safe, these few steps will get you positioned to start backing up your clients to our Adamantium Vault, so that you can sleep easy.
+If you've already been through a Kickoff Session this article will just be a reminder, but if you're brand new to Servosity Simplified, these few steps will get you positioned to start backing up your clients to our Adamantium Vault, so that you can sleep easy.

 Logging in